Peruvian Squirrel Monkey

 A dominance hierarchy

-The Peruvian Squirrel Monkey, also called the Black-headed Squirrel Monkey, is a small primate which lives in large Amazon rainforests, often along waterways.
+The Black-capped squirrel monkey is a small primate which lives in large Amazon rainforests, often along waterways.

 It measures about 30 cm with an even longer tail (36 cm) weighing 700 to 1000 gr in adulthood depending on sex, the males being larger.
 Life-expectancy is around 15 years.